intel/intel-extension-for-pytorch/docs/tutorials/features/split_sgd.rst

 Split SGD
 ---------

 Since the addition applied in SGD is repeated again and again, according to the drawback that we mentioned before of low precision data types, if both the :math:`W` and :math:`gW` are stored in BFloat16 data type, we will most likely lose valid bits and make the training results not accurate.
+Using FP32 master parameters is a common practice of avoiding the round-off errors at parameter update step.
+To keep FP32 master parameters, we have 3 design choices:
+(1) Only save FP32 parameters: For this choice, we need introduce additional FP32->BF16 cast at each iter to get benefit from BF16 at forward and backward propagation steps.
+(2) Save both FP32 and BF16 parameters: BF16 parameter are used at forward and backward propagation steps.
+And use FP32 master parameters at update steps.
+For this choice we introduce more memory footprint.
-In order to get performance benefits with BFloat16 at forward and backward propagation steps, while avoiding accuracy loss at parameter update step as much as possible, we propose the mechanism **"Split SGD"**.
+(3) "Split" choice: In order to get performance benefits with BFloat16 at forward and backward propagation steps, while avoiding increase the memory footprint, we propose the mechanism **"Split SGD"**.

 The idea is to "split" a 32-bit floating point number into 2 parts: